Beloved (novel)

 Beloved is a 1987 novel by American novelist Toni Morrison.
-Set in the period after the American Civil War, the novel tells the story of a dysfunctional family of formerly enslaved people whose Cincinnati home is haunted by a malevolent spirit.
-The narrative of Beloved derives from the life of Margaret Garner, a slave in the slave state of Kentucky who escaped and fled to the free state of Ohio in 1856.
+Set in the period after the American Civil War, the novel tells the story of formerly enslaved people whose Cincinnati home is haunted by a malevolent spirit.
+Sethe, a formerly enslaved mother of four, grapples with her traumatic past.
+Morrison sought to depict the limitations that enslaved women faced and to present a physical manifestation that was lacking in the world of literature.
+Moreover, Beloved explores the interior life of the formerly enslaved.

-Garner was subject to capture under the Fugitive Slave Act of 1850, and when U.S. marshals broke into the cabin where she and her children had barricaded themselves, she was attempting to kill her children—and had already killed her youngest daughter—in hopes of sparing them from being returned to slavery.
-Morrison's main inspiration for the novel was an account of the event titled "A Visit to the Slave Mother who Killed Her Child" in an 1856 newspaper article initially published in the American Baptist and reproduced in The Black Book, an anthology of texts of Black history and culture that Morrison had edited in 1974.

 The novel won the Pulitzer Prize for Fiction a year after its publication, and was a finalist for the 1987 National Book Award.
 A survey of writers and literary critics compiled by The New York Times ranked it as the best work of American fiction from 1981 to 2006.
 It was adapted as a 1998 movie of the same name, starring Oprah Winfrey.

 Background

 The book's dedication reads "Sixty Million and more", referring to the Africans and their descendants who died as a result of the Atlantic slave trade.
 The book's epigraph is from Romans 9:25 (King James Bible): "I will call them my people, which were not my people; and her beloved, which was not beloved."
+In interviews, commentary, and the book’s foreword, Toni Morrison has described the image of Beloved’s introduction in the book as originating from an imaginative vision she had while at her boathouse on the Hudson River.
+The scene of a woman appearing as she walked out of the water, nice hat and all, is a scene she has described as an event that she actually “saw,” even though it was not a real event that happened in front of her.
+The inspiration of this scene, and how Morrison talks about it, reflects her intuitive approach as a storyteller, and contributes to the novel’s theme of blending memory and the supernatural.